DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-18 Meeting Notes.md

 - Incorporate more skill-based gameplay
 	- Add a skill-based mechanic like a "perfect dodge"?
 	- Add a skill-based mechanic like perfectly timing your attack string inputs?
+- Make the enemies more threatening and dynamic
+	- Melee enemy combat
+	- Keep enhancing enemy AI
+	- Environmental hazard logic
+	- Attacks that go out when the enemies die (idk like an a)

+#### Narrative Designer